JuliaLang/www.julialang.org/jsoc/gsoc/juliagenai.md

 3. **Support for Common Backends:** Extend the functionality of PromptingTools.jl to support common backends such as HuggingFace Transformers and vLLM, ensuring that the library is compatible with a wide range of LLMs.
 We need to create an example for each backend to demonstrate the functionality.
 See details in [Issue #69](https://github.com/svilupp/PromptingTools.jl/issues/69)

+### Project 6: Expanding the Julia Large Language Model Leaderboard

+**Project Overview:**

+As a pivotal resource for the Julia community, the [Julia LLM Leaderboard](https://github.com/svilupp/Julia-LLM-Leaderboard) benchmarks open-source models for Julia code generation.
+This enhancement project seeks to extend the leaderboard by incorporating additional test cases and expanding benchmarks into Julia-specific applications beyond code generation, such as evaluating Retrieval-Augmented Generation (RAG) applications with a golden Q&A dataset and many others.
+This initiative, addressing several GitHub issues, aims to improve the leaderboard's utility and accuracy, making it an even more indispensable tool for the community.
+Participants will have the chance to deepen their knowledge of Generative AI while contributing to a project that enhances how the Julia community selects the most effective AI models for their needs.

+**Mentor:** [Jan Siml](https://github.com/svilupp) / `@svilup` on JuliaLang Slack / `Jan Siml` on Julia Zulip

+**Project Difficulty:** Easy/Medium

+**Estimated Duration:** 175 hours

+**Ideal Candidate Profile:**
+- Strong proficiency in Julia and an active participant in the Julia community.
+- Basic knowledge or interest in Generative AI, with a keenness to learn more through practical application.
+- A passion for contributing to open-source projects and a desire to help the Julia community identify the most effective AI models for their needs.

+**Project Goals and Deliverables:**

+1. **Test Case Expansion:** Develop and integrate a diverse range of test cases to assess the capabilities of LLMs in Julia code generation more comprehensively, enhancing the leaderboard's robustness and reliability.
+See the details [here](https://github.com/svilupp/Julia-LLM-Leaderboard/issues/5).

+2. **Benchmark Extension:** Extend the leaderboard's benchmarking capabilities to include evaluations of RAG applications (question-answering systems), focusing on their knowledge of the Julia programming language, and other Julia tasks like "help me speed up this code", "what is a more idiomatic way to write this", etc. There is a slight overlap with Project 3, however, the focus here is to pinpoint promising locally-hosted models with strong capabilities all around.
+See the details [here](https://github.com/svilupp/Julia-LLM-Leaderboard/issues/6).

 ## How to Contact Us

 We'd love to hear your ideas and discuss potential projects with you.